n-riesco/ijavascript/doc/inspect.md

 # `Shift-TAB` object inspection

-IJavascript has the capability of inspection the value of an object or its documentation if available.
+IJavascript has the capability to inspect the value of an object or its documentation if available.

 To show the content of a variable, move the cursor to the end of that variable